raspberrypi/imx500-models/README.md

 # Raspberry Pi AI Camera (IMX500) Neural Network Models

 ## Running Example Applications
-The below examples are templates to help implement specific deep learning inference use-cases.
-These demo applications will help you get started with AI on Raspberry Pi, showcasing how to preprocess and postrpocess data for model inference and organize processing pipelines.

 1. First, all reference deep learning models should be installed on Raspberry Pi OS with:

 ```